linolaoj/remote-unzip/README.md

 * Run **gradle appengineRun** to start server
 * Run **gradle test** to run tests

+To run this project you need to have installed the Google Cloud SDK.
+Please see https://cloud.google.com/sdk/install to know more about it.

 ## How to build Docker image
 * Run **gradle buildDocker -x test**